 - The closest relatives (husband, wife, son, daughter, father and mother) will always inherit a share and has priority over more distant relatives.

 - In the absence of the closest relatives the more distant members of the family, such as grandparents and grandchildren, will then be entitled to fixed shares.

 5. Choose your executor(s) wisely

-6. Choose a guardian for children
+6. Choose a guardian for your children

-7. Choose your witnesses
+7. Choose your witness

 8. Keep your Will safe

 Once you have made your Will and it has been signed and witnessed then you should store in a safe place, with your solicitor or with a trustworthy friend or relative.
 It is important that your executor(s) is informed of where the original Will is being kept and keep a photocopy of your own records.

 It is important that you review your Will on a regular basis as changing circumstances, such as marital situation, may affect its validity.
 For any significant changes it may become necessary to make a new Will, but for minor changes you may just require a Codicil which makes an addition or alteration to your existing Will.